shadfrigui/vega-lite/README.md

 I’ll try to add 3 JSON files (if possible) for each visual: one for just copying the code in the online editor (```filename-online-editor.json```), another one to import it as a Deneb template (```filename-deneb.json```), and the last one for working with VS Code locally (```filename.vl.json```).

 #### Note
-I'm currently not configuring visualizations' themes *separately* in the [Config](https://vega.github.io/vega-lite/docs/config.html) object.
-I'll revisit the code to do that.
+~~I'm currently not configuring visualizations' themes *separately* in the [Config](https://vega.github.io/vega-lite/docs/config.html) object.
+I'll revisit the code to do that.~~
+I updated all the files to separate theme customizations in the Config object.
+I added copies of Deneb templates to a separate directory for quick access.

 <br />
 <br />